A cookie is a very small file that is downloaded when you visit a website. See What are cookies.com for more information.

-It is my decision whether or not to post comments and whether to edit them.
+It is my decision whether or not to publish comments and whether to edit them.
 As general guidelines:

-- I do not publish comments that I consider are offensive, unhelpful, promoting an unwise course of action, spammy or simply unkind if you are critical of other people.
+- I do not publish comments that I consider are offensive, unhelpful, promoting an unwise course of action, spammy or simply unkind.

-- I operate a policy that commenters are not allowed to name the individual they are dealing with at a firm and I may edit your comment to delete a name.
+- I operate a policy that commenters are not allowed to name a junior employee at a firm, including the names of Adjudicators at the Financial Ombudsman.
+I may edit your comment to delete a name.

 - I sometimes delete old comments if I consider this will improve the experience of people reading these pages.

 - I will sometimes later move your comment to a more relevant page.

 If you subscribe to Debt Camel you will receive an email asking you to confirm this.
 If you agree, you will then receive an email when a new article is published (or when a comment is added to a page if that is what you subscribed to).

 If you no longer wish to receive these email notifications, at the bottom of each email there is an Unsubscribe option which will delete your email address from the subscription list.

 3 Using the Contact form

 You do not have to provide your real name.
 If you don’t provide a real email address I am unable to reply to you.